dimkr/tootik/FEDERATION.md

 ## Following

-When tootik on `b.localdomain` receives a `Follow` activity for `alice@a.localdomain`, it behaves as if this activity targets `bob@b.localdomain`.
-However, it doesn't know if other servers behave like this, and it doesn't know if all servers with actors that are canonically `ap://did:key:z6Mkmg7XquTdrWR7ZfUt8xADs9P4kDft9ztSZN5wq8PjuHSN/actor` agree about this actor's list of followers.
+When tootik on `b.localdomain` receives a `Follow` activity for `alice@a.localdomain`, it behaves as if this activity targets `bob@b.localdomain` and responds with `Accept` even if `alice@a.localdomain` sent one.
+However, tootik doesn't know if other servers behave like this, and it doesn't know if all servers with actors that are canonically `ap://did:key:z6Mkmg7XquTdrWR7ZfUt8xADs9P4kDft9ztSZN5wq8PjuHSN/actor` agree about this actor's list of followers.

 Therefore:
-* When a user asks to follow a portable actor, tootik behaves as if the user requested to follow all currently known actors with the same canonical ID.
+* When a user asks to follow a portable actor, tootik behaves as if the user requested to follow a particular actor.
-* Every time one of these actors sends an `Accept` activity, tootik marks the request for this actor as accepted.
-* Every time an additional actor that shares the same canonical ID sends an `Accept` activity, tootik behaves as if the user requested to follow this actor and marks the request as accepted.
+* Every time an actor that shares the same canonical ID sends an `Accept` activity, tootik behaves as if the user requested to follow this actor and marks the request as accepted.
 * Every time an additional actor that shares the same canonical ID is fetched for the first time, tootik behaves as if the user requested to follow this actor and copies the request status from a previous request.

 tootik performs [FEP-8fcf](https://codeberg.org/fediverse/fep/src/branch/main/fep/8fcf/fep-8fcf.md) followers synchronization for portable actors, assuming that other servers track follower<>followed relationships using actor IDs and not using their canonical IDs.